apd-bbrewington/fork--airbyte/docs/understanding-airbyte/airbyte-protocol.md

 ### Discover

 The `discover` method detects and describes the _structure_ of the data in the data store and which Airbyte configurations can be applied to that data.
-For example, given a Postges source and valid Config, `discover` would return a list of available tables as streams.
+For example, given a Postgres source and valid Config, `discover` would return a list of available tables as streams.

 #### Input: